-Have you ever been in your garden, admiring how good your plants are looking and suddenly notice bugs on your squash plants?
+Have you ever been in your garden, admiring how good your plants are looking, and suddenly notice bugs on your squash plants?
 Those are most likely squash bugs.
-These rather unassuming bugs are one of the arch nemeses of the gardener here in the south and will tear through you plants in days if not hours if they aren’t kept under control.
+These rather unassuming bugs are one of the arch nemeses of the gardener here in the south and will tear through your plants in days if not hours if they aren’t kept under control.

 We’ve survived the Japanese Beetle invasion, only to find ourselves elbow-deep in squash bugs.
 Personally, I’m not sure which I dislike more Japanese Beetles or Squash Bugs, especially when I look over my plants only to find these garden pests devouring my plants.